igorwaw/web-advent/content/2016/19-elephant/index.md

 ## Part 2

-There are generalized Josephus solutions for finding survivor with a group of size n with a step of k.
-So, if we modify k at each step to be number_of_remaining _elves//2, that would work, right?
+There are generalized Josephus solutions for finding a survivor with a group of size n with a step of k.
+So, if we modify k at each step to be number_of_remaining_elves//2, that would work, right?
 Wrong.
 Well, it *should* work, probably I made some off-by-1 errors or something like that, but I couldn't make it right.